Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 4. Run the flow

  .. attention::
-   Once you have selected the mapping model and the processing parameters, you will see the total cost of your flow counted in Mapflow credits (our local currency units).
+   Once you have selected the model and the processing parameters, you will see the total cost of your flow counted in Mapflow credits (our local currency units).
 Upon registration, you receive 500 credits for free for testing the platform (:doc:`See the tariff plan <prices>`).

 Working with results